glotzerlab/hoomd-blue/BUILDING.rst

   - When set to ``on``, multi-processor/multi-GPU simulations are supported.
   - When set to ``off`` (the default), always run in single-processor/single-GPU mode.

-- ``ENABLE_MPI_CUDA`` - Enable CUDA-aware MPI library support.

-  - Requires a MPI library with CUDA support to be installed.
-  - When set to ``on``, **HOOMD-blue** will make use of the capability of the MPI library to accelerate CUDA-buffer transfers.
-  - When set to ``off``, standard MPI calls will be used.

 - ``ENABLE_TBB`` - Enable support for Intel's Threading Building Blocks (TBB).

   - When set to ``on``, **HOOMD-blue** will use TBB to speed up calculations in some classes on